-This process is self-explanatory, however our main tip when updating your profile is to do so with Search Engine Optimisation (SEO) in mind.
-Simply put, SEO is a method that is used to make websites more visible to search engines, resulting in more visitors landing on their page.
+This process is self-explanatory, however, our main tip when updating your profile is to do so with Search Engine Optimisation (SEO) in mind.
+Simply put, SEO is a method that is used to make websites more visible to search engines, resulting in more visitors landing on their pages.
 LinkedIn is no different.
-In order for your profile to be found, it needs to contain key terms that are most likely to be searched when people are looking for someone with your skills and experience.
+For your profile to be found, it needs to contain key terms that are most likely to be searched when people are looking for someone with your skills and experience.

 Applying these simple techniques to your LinkedIn profile can immediately give you a better platform for communicating your personal brand.

 Personal branding isn’t limited to online activity, in fact, some of the best results come from meeting people at events and conferences.
 However, when juggling your work and life, networking can often drift down the priority list.
 To ensure this doesn’t happen to you we highly recommend planning and (more importantly!) committing to the events you will intend in 2020, as soon as possible.

 Decide on a schedule that fits your lifestyle.
 For example, you could choose to go along to smaller networking events every month, or you may wish to only attend the big industry events.

 Whichever events and conferences you choose to attend, by booking your tickets now they will be committed to your calendar and, therefore, it will be considerably more likely that you will attend.
 You’ll also find that by receiving the conference newsletters you’ll likely build up a better understanding of who is attending and the people you’d like to network with on the day.